corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 1. Navigate to the root directory of the project from the command line.

-2. Deploy your network by building the network deployment Dockerfile using Corda CLI:
+2. Deploy your network by building the network deployment Docker file using Corda CLI:
   `corda-cli network deploy -n solar-system -f solar-system.yaml > solar-system-compose`

     The `-n` here is the name of the network.
 The `-f` is the network definition file.